 (16) In accordance with Articles 1 and 2 of Protocol (No 21) on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, and without prejudice to Article 4 of that Protocol, the United Kingdom and Ireland are not taking part in the adoption and application of this Directive and are not bound by it or subject to its application.]

 (17) In accordance with Articles 1 and 2 of Protocol (No 22) on the position of Denmark annexed to the Treaty on the European Union and to the Treaty on the Functioning of the European Union, Denmark is not taking part in the adoption of this Directive and is not bound by it or subject to its application.
-Framework Decision 2001/500/JHA shall continue to be binding upon and applicable to Denmark.
+Framework Decision 2001/500/JHA shall continue to be binding upon and applicable to Denmark,

 HAVE ADOPTED THIS DIRECTIVE:

-Article 1 Subject matter
+Article 1 Subject matter and scope

-This Directive establishes minimum rules concerning the definition of criminal offences and sanctions in the area of money laundering.
+1. This Directive establishes minimum rules concerning the definition of criminal offences and sanctions in the area of money laundering.

+2. This Directive shall not apply to money laundering as regards property derived from offences affecting the Union's financial interests, which is subject to specific rules as laid down in Directive 2017/XX/EU.

 Article 2 Definitions